Jenni0608/NIS2Assessment/README.md

 app.secret_key = secret_key

-Usage
+Usage:
 Starting the Application
 Run the Flask application:
 flask run
 Access the application in the web browser at `http://127.0.0.1:5000`.

-Navigating the Welcome Page
+Navigating the Welcome Page:
 The welcome page introduces the tool and provides an overview of NIS2 requirements.
 Click "Begin Assessment" to start the compliance assessment.

-Conducting an Assessment
+Conducting an Assessment:
 Answer the multiple-choice questions presented.
 Each question is dynamically fetched from the ontology.

-Viewing Results
+Viewing Results:
 After completing the assessment, view detailed results categorized by implementation status and article.
 Recommendations are provided for partial or non-implemented measures.

-Generating Reports
+Generating Reports:
 Click "Download Report" on the results page to generate a PDF report of the assessment, including scores, compliance percentage, and recommendations.

-User Feedback
+User Feedback:
 Users can provide feedback through a feedback form available after the assessment.
 The feedback form includes questions on usability, content relevance, and overall satisfaction.

-Code Overview
+Code Overview:
 main.py: Explanation of the Main Application File
 Class: RegulatoryAssessmentTool
 `__init__`: Initializes the SPARQL endpoint and question label scores.